se4ai2324-uniba/DetectionOfOnlineSexism/DockerDocumentation.md

 - `requirements.txt`: This file lists all the Python dependencies required for our machine learning project.
 These dependencies will be installed when the Docker image is created.

 - `data/`: This folder should contain all the training and test data required for the machine learning project.
 Make sure the data is accessible within the Docker container.

-- `notebooks/`: In this folder, you may want to place Jupyter notebooks or other development scripts that we will use during the project.
-These can be mounted inside the Docker container for execution and editing.

 ## Usage